Engee documentation

 Conclusion

-In this example, we have solved a non-linear curve approximation problem using the least squares method (LSM) using a problem-oriented approach.
-We have also visualised and compared the results with the true model parameters.
+In this example, we solved a nonlinear problem of curve approximation using the least squares method (OLS) using a problem-oriented approach.
+We also visualized and compared the results with the true parameters of the model.